 So instead of just enabling MFA you should probably think about conditional access as a whole.
 One of the most useful benefits of Conditional Access is to recognize if the device is trusted or not and then base the rules according to that.
 Also with Conditional Access you can totally block some scenarios like for example client use from non-trusted device.
 With MFA there is no way to achieve this.
 The reason you want to block client use is because clients tend to create the local copy of the data.
 So you probably don´t want your users to configure Outlook clients on their personal laptops at home for example.
 With Conditional Access Policies you can easily prevent that.

-If we look at the above Windows workstation scenario as a flowchart it would look like this
+If we look at the above Windows workstation scenario as a flowchart from the end users point of view it would look like this

 So when user requests access from workstation the first thing that is checked is obviously Authentication.
 If that passes then the next step is to determine if the device is trusted or not.
 If it is trusted then access will be granted regardless of the network location or client application that is used.
 This would be the use scenario for most of your end users with their work laptops.
 Basically invisible to end users.